stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 `busy_rdb_r` will be transferred to `exec_op_any_r`, `exec_op_r`, etc.  When they are presented on the outputs the execution unit can take them and start processing.

+The `unit_free_o` output signals the control unit that the reservation station is free and can be issued another instruction.
+The signal goes high when all hazards are cleared and the busy state transfers to exec.

 ### Execution Units

 In Marocchino the execution units (also referred to as functional units)